Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Related work

 \section{Related work}

-As our work consists of modeling co-investment using coalitional game theory with application to EC deployment, our related work is categorized into three sub-sections: co-investment strategies, coalitional game theory and the economic aspects of EC.
+As our work consists of modeling co-investment using coalitional game theory with application to MEC deployment, our related work is categorized into three sub-sections: co-investment strategies, coalitional game theory and the economic aspects of MEC.